pcm720/nhddl/README.md

 # Neutrino HDD Launcher Prototype

 ## What this is
-This will be a light Neutrino launcher that scans internal exFAT-formatted HDD for ISO files, lists them and boots selected ISO via Neutrino.
+This will be a memory card-based Neutrino launcher that scans internal exFAT-formatted HDD for ISO files, lists them and boots selected ISO via Neutrino.

 It writes to memory card history file before launching the game, triggering per-game memory cards on SD2PSX and MemCard PRO 2.